I pretty much exercise every day or, at the very least, every week. It´s not really because I have cartloads of willpower.

 I´m old enough to know that exercise alone doesn´t guarantee that at some point I won´t contract some debilitating illness.

-I had a close brush with colon cancer a year ago.
+I had a close brush with colon cancer three years ago.

 I have fit friends who´ve succumbed to deadly diseases.
 But at least I feel at peace knowing that if something does befall me, it won´t be because I didn’t do my best to stay in good health.